-Fuses and circuit breakers protect your vehicle's electrical system from overloading.
+Fuses, circuit breakers and fuse links protect your vehicle's electrical system from overloading.
 If electrical parts in your vehicle are not working, the system may have been overloaded and blown a fuse or tripped a circuit breaker.
 Before you replace or repair any electrical parts, check the appropriate fuses or circuit breakers.